mryab/collaborative-training/README.md

 1. As a reminder, you need to provide your Hugging Face username to be able to participate.
     * Current participants are already in the allowlist.
     * New participants need to join the #albert-allowlist channel and add their username.
 Someone from the team will add you to the allowlist.
 If you see a :hourglass:  reaction, we’re on it!
-If you see a :white_check_mark: , you should be added by then.
+If you see a :white_check_mark:, you should be added by then.
 Feel free to reach out to us if you don’t have access.

 2. You can join the training in few ways: